University of Arkansas at Monticello School Images

 Introduction

-The University of Arkansas at Monticello is part of the state’s public university system, and is overseen by the University of Arkansas Board of Trustees.
-The school provides certificate, diploma and degree programs in a wide variety of areas, recently expanding its horizons to include more vocational options to increase the post-secondary opportunities for students in southern Arkansas.
+The University of Arkansas at Monticello is part of the state’s public university system and is overseen by the University of Arkansas System Board of Trustees.
+The school offers certificates of proficiency, technical certificates, associate, baccalaureate, and master’s degree programs in a wide variety of areas.

-The school is located in Monticello, in the southeastern corner of the state.
+The school is located in Monticello in the southeastern corner of the state, approximately 100 miles southeast of Little Rock and 85 miles north of Monroe, Louisiana.
 Having been established in 1910, it was originally named the Fourth District Agricultural School, after which it was called the Arkansas Agricultural and Mechanical College as of 1925.
-By the 1970s it had joined the state university system and attained four-year status, changing its name to the current and definitive version.
-Over the last few years, the school has expanded and acquired the College of Technology – Crossett and the College of Technology – McGehee, both previously part of the University of Arkansas as well.
+In 1971, it had joined the state university system and attained four-year status, changing its name to the current and definitive version.
+Over the last decade, the school has expanded its mission to include technical education with the merger of the Forest Echoes Technical Institute and the Great Rivers Technical Institute becoming, respectively, the UAM College of Technology at Crossett and the UAM College of Technology at McGehee.

 Academics

 Academic accreditation at the University of Arkansas at Monticello is given by several bodies.
-First and foremost, the school as a whole is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Furthermore, individual accreditation for given academic programs is given by the following corresponding bodies: the National League for Nursing Accreditation Commission, the Council on Social Work Education, the National Association of Schools of Music, the National Council for Accreditation of Teacher Education, and the Society of American Foresters.
+First and foremost, the school as a whole is accredited by the Higher Learning Commission, a commission of the North Central Association of Colleges and Schools.
+Furthermore, individual accreditation for given academic programs is given by the following corresponding bodies: the National League for Nursing Accreditation Commission, the Council on Social Work Education, the National Association of Schools of Music, the National Council for Accreditation of Teacher Education, the Society of American Foresters, and the National Alliance for Concurrent Enrollment Partnerships.
+Technical programs have been approved by the Arkansas State Board of Nursing, the National Institute for Automotive Service Excellence, and the Commissions on Accreditation of Allied Health Education.

 The academic offering at the University of Arkansas at Monticello ranges from technical certificate courses all the way up to the master’s degree level.

-There are six schools that make up the University of Arkansas at Monticello, and they are: the School of Business, the School of Social and Behavioral Sciences, the School of Arts and Humanities, the School of Mathematical and Natural Sciences, the School of Education, and the School of Forest Resources.
-Furthermore, there are four divisions offering specialized programs, which are: the Division of Nursing, the Division of Agriculture, the Division of Music, and the Division of Computer Information Systems.
+There are nine schools that make up the University of Arkansas at Monticello, and they are: the School of Agriculture, School of Arts and Humanities, School of Business, the School of Computer Information Systems, the School of Education, the School of Forest Resources, the School of Mathematical and Natural Sciences, the School of Nursing, and the School of Social and Behavioral Sciences.
+Furthermore, there are three divisions offering specialized programs, which are: the Department of General Studies, the Division of Military Sciences, and the Division of Music.

-At the four-year level, students may wind up with a Bachelor of Arts, of Business Administration, of Music Education, of Science, of Science in Nursing, or of Social Work degree.
-Higher still, they may also attain a Master of Science, of Education, or of Arts in Teaching degree at the University of Arkansas at Monticello.
+At the four-year level, students may earn a Bachelor of Arts, of Applied Science, of Business Administration, of General Studies, of Music Education, of Science, of Science in Nursing, or of Social Work degree.
+Higher still, they may also attain a Master of Science in Forest Resources, of Education, or of Arts in Teaching degree at the University of Arkansas at Monticello.

 Most Popular Fields of Study